Ceramic Dictionary

 es: VENTILACIÓN

-Kiln ventilation, is also known as a chimney.
-It is above a kiln, has a very large hood with a fan controlled by electricity.
-When operating it sucks the air that is around the kiln up through a metal tube to the outside of the building.
+Kiln ventilation is also known as a chimney.
+It is situated above a kiln, has a very large hood with a fan controlled by electricity.
+When in operation it sucks the air that is around the kiln up through a metal tube to the outside of the building.
 They are made to remove odors and fumes.
 With gas kilns it is essential to have exhaust ventilation.
 Read more about: Chimney / Kiln – Ventilation

 ca: TAMÍS VIBRATORI